Invulner/use-text-analyzer/README.md

 - **Lightweight:** Less than 1KB in size, making it lightweight and efficient.
 - **TypeScript Support:** Works seamlessly with both JavaScript and TypeScript projects.
-- **Efficient Algorithms:** Utilizes an O(n) solution for finding the most and least frequent words/characters, instead of the typical O(nlogn) solution via sorting.
+- **Efficient Algorithms:** Utilizes efficient algorithms for finding the most and least frequent words/characters.

 ## Usage